An Introduction to Varnishing an Oil Painting

 Drying rates tend to average out as colours are almost always mixed on the palette, so the drying times tend to equalise to a great degree.

-N.B This is just a reference to traditional oil paints and different drying times of each pigments, I’m not referring to ‘Quick drying oil paints’ that dry within a day.
+N.B This is just a reference to traditional oil paints and different drying times of each pigment, I’m not referring to ‘Quick drying oil paints’ that dry within a day.

 The Drying or Curing Process